vladab/naslovna-strana/README.md

 naslovna-strana
 ===============

-Extracting all head-pages of all newspapers in Serbia and integrating it in email  subscription newsletter.
+Extracting front pages of all print newspapers in Serbia and integrating it as email subscription newsletter.

 ![alt tag](http://i.imgur.com/xF1hlc2.png)